Darnell Sweeney: Sioux Falls Canaries

 On May 2, 2023, Sweeney signed with the Sioux Falls Canaries of the American Association of Professional Baseball.
 In 98 games for the Canaries, he batted .283/.390/.508 with 19 home runs, 57 RBI, and 20 stolen bases.
 In addition, Sweeney was named an All–Star for the Canaries during the season.

 Pericos de Puebla

 On January 2, 2024, Sweeney signed with the Pericos de Puebla of the Mexican League.
 In five games for Puebla, he went 0–for–2 with a stolen base.
 On April 22, Sweeney was released by the Pericos.

 On May 18, 2024, Sweeney announced his retirement from professional baseball via Instagram.

 Coaching career

 Following his retirement, Sweeney served as the hitting coach for the State College Spikes of the MLB Draft League.
 On July 20, 2024, Sweeney accepted a position to serve as a hitting instructor for the Philadelphia Phillies' rookie–level affiliate, the Florida Complex League Phillies.

+In 2026, Sweeney was named as hitting coach of the Jersey Shore BlueClaws the High-A affiliate of the Philadelphia Phillies.